Sunday, December 31, 2017

 6. The Best of Everything

 The result is a much better album, in my opinion, although it admittedly does not have a real pop hit like “Don’t Come Around Here No More.”
-Perhaps the three songs could have been released later as a non-album single, placed on a soundtrack, or been expanded to be another full album.
+Perhaps the three Stewart co-penned songs could have been released later as non-album singles (or an EP), placed on a soundtrack or expanded to be another full album.
 But we got what we got.

 All the “missing” tracks can be found on the box set Playback.